-Meet our Carer Lead
+Meet our Carer Lead: Neil Grace

-What attracted you to the role?
+What do you enjoy about the role?

 What would you like to achieve?

 “In the last three years since coming to GMMH, I’ve noticed many changes.
 Staff and services are much more ‘carer aware’ and this is something I’m keen to build on.
 Caring for somebody experiencing mental health issues can be confusing, demanding, isolating and rewarding at the same time-I want to know that GMMH is working hard to give our carers the information and input they need to relieve the pressure.”

 Why is the role of Carer Lead an important one?

 “Staff across the Trust see carers as everybody’s business.
 Having a dedicated Trust carer lead (as well as local carer leads and carer champions) helps to ensure that our ‘Carers, family and friends Strategy’ (based on the priorities of our carers) is being embedded and that services have both the skills, the passion and the resources to really commit to this.”

 If a carer wants to find out more about the support available to them, who should they speak to?